datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 `@instructions`
-Create a new data frame called 'top', including only the the top 6 cars with the highest consumption of petrol `(mpg)`.
+Create a new data frame called 'top', including only the top 6 cars with the highest consumption of petrol `(mpg)`.

 `@hint`
 You can select the top 6 by using head()